-Two services staggered along the M5 in a small strip of woodland which were once connected by a pedestrian footbridge.
+Two small service area buildings staggered along the M5 in a small strip of woodland.

 Catering: on both sides: Burger King, KFC, Starbucks, The Good Breakfast, Krispy Kreme, Starbucks on the Go

-plus northbound only: Subway Shops: Waitrose & Partners, WHSmith Main Amenities: on both sides: Showers
+plus northbound only: Subway Shops: Waitrose & Partners, WHSmith Amenities: on both sides: Showers

-plus northbound only: Tesla Supercharger Forecourt: on both sides: BP, Wild Bean Café, Air1 AdBlue, Free Cash Machine
+plus northbound only: Tesla Supercharger 150kW CCS Forecourt: BP, Marks and Spencer Food, Wild Bean Café, Free Cash Machine

 Prices can be paid in the shop, with instructions in each car park.
 They are strictly enforced by ParkingEye.